apc999/presto-1/presto-docs/src/main/sphinx/connector/hive.rst

 Alluxio Integration Configuration
 ---------------------

+Alluxio is world’s first open source data orchestration technology for analytics and AI for the cloud.
+It bridges the gap between data driven applications and storage systems, bringing data from the storage tier closer to the data driven applications and makes it easily accessible enabling applications to connect to numerous storage systems through a common interface.
+Alluxio’s memory-first tiered architecture enables data access at speeds orders of magnitude faster than existing solutions.

-Presto can read and write tables stored in data orchestration layer `Alluxio <https://www.alluxio.io/?utm_source=prestosql&utm_medium=prestodocs>`_, using Alluxio as a distributed block-level read/write caching engine.
+Presto can read and write tables stored in the Alluxio Data Orchestration System `Alluxio <https://www.alluxio.io/?utm_source=prestosql&utm_medium=prestodocs>`_, leveraging Alluxio's distributed block-level read/write caching functionality.
 The tables must be created in the Hive metastore with the ``alluxio://`` location prefix (see `Running Apache Hive with Alluxio <https://docs.alluxio.io/os/user/2.0/en/compute/Hive.html>`_ for details and examples).